withastro/astro/packages/integrations/tailwind/README.md

   pnpx astro add tailwind
   ```

+Then, restart the dev server by typing `CTRL-C` and then `npm run astro dev` in the terminal window that was running Astro.

 Because this command is new, it might not properly set things up.
 If that happens, [feel free to log an issue on our GitHub](https://github.com/withastro/astro/issues) and try the manual installation steps below.
 </details>

 <details>
   <summary>Manual Install</summary>

 <br/>

 First, install the `@astrojs/tailwind` package using your package manager.
 If you're using npm or aren't sure, run this in the terminal:
 ```sh
 npm install @astrojs/tailwind